 H.P.
 Lovecraft had an especially blatant case: Asenath Waite, whose name means "she belongs to her father".
 She has been possessed by her father's spirit, who moves from host body to host body.

-Also "Gilman", in The Shadow Over Innsmouth.
-Possible inversion, in that "Gilman" is a common name around Gloucester, Massachusetts, the real-life town on which Innsmouth was partially based.
+"Gilman", in The Shadow Over Innsmouth.
+Cleverly used in that "Gilman" is a common name around Gloucester, Massachusetts, the real-life town on which Innsmouth was partially based.
 Lovecraft may well have used the pun as inspiration for the entire story.

 Most of the Everafters (people and creatures from fairy tales) in The Sisters Grimm have obviously meaningful public names.
 Most of them are only enough to make it obvious who's who if you already know that Everafters exist — such as Ms. White and Mrs. Heart — but a few are so extreme that you'd expect them to be remarked upon even by people who have no reason to suspect their possessors are anything but ordinary people — Charming and Canis aren't exactly common surnames, nor is Robin Goodfellow a full name you'd normally expect a schoolboy to have.
 Some are legitimately obscure.

 Played with twice in Robert Zubrin's The Holy Land.
 The American terrorists have names (David Crockett Christianson, George Washington Jones, Mickey Mantle Ostrowski, and Thomas Jefferson Clark) unabashedly evocative of Americana, and the aliens looking for a country to punish for their vile deeds know this.
 The Americans point out that the terrorists all legally changed their names (to David Crockett Christianson de Peru, George Washington Jones de Peru, Mickey Mantle Ostrowski de Peru, and Thomas Jefferson Clark de Peru).
 Peru gets PWNED.